The Complete Guide to Church Text Messaging Solutions

 How Bulk Text Messaging Works for Churches

-Now that you know a few ways to use text messaging for your church, let’s go over bulk text messaging and some of the primary terms and features you will use to put your messaging plans into practice.
+Now that you know a few ways to use text messaging for your church, let’s go over bulk text messaging and some of the primary terms and features you will use to implement your messaging plans.

 Short Codes & Keywords

-Saddleback Church, for instance, recently ran a trivia contest before their Easter services, which were held in a sports stadium.
+Saddleback Church, for instance, recently ran a trivia contest before their Easter services.
 Attendees were encouraged to text in codes corresponding to various answers (SB1, SB2, etc.).
 When they texted in their answer to the various questions, an automated text response encouraged them to sign up for alerts and notifications from the church.

 Read the full Saddleback Church case study.

-Successful church text messaging includes time spent monitoring data as you go and making adjustments to future campaigns.
-The best bulk text messaging services include easy-to-use and intuitive reporting features so that you can see what’s working and what isn’t.
-These reports should give you options to change the types of reports you view, including campaigns, keywords, and contacts, as well as tools to adjust the data date range in view.
-This image is a sample screenshot from our Reporting interface.
+Successful church text messaging includes time spent monitoring data as you go and adjusting to future campaigns.
+The best bulk text messaging services include easy-to-use and intuitive reporting features to see what’s working and what isn’t.
+These reports should give you options to change the types of reports you view, including campaigns, keywords, and contacts, and tools to adjust the data date range in view.
+This image is a sample screenshot from our reporting interface.

-One of the benefits of SMS messaging services is that you can schedule messages to go out at any date and time in the future.
-So, if you want to send a reminder to attend a service on Sunday morning, you don’t have to be in front of a computer at the time that the text goes out.
-Use this feature to schedule out important reminders and ensure that messages are sent out at the time and intervals that make the most sense for your congregation.
+One of the benefits of SMS messaging services is that you can schedule messages to go out at any date and time.
+So, if you want to send a reminder to attend a service on Sunday morning, you don’t have to be in front of a computer when the text goes out.
+Use this feature to schedule important reminders and ensure that messages are sent out at the time and intervals that make the most sense for your congregation.

 The EZ Texting platform makes scheduling group texts as easy as clicking on the “Schedule” bar and selecting a date and time!